ipalermo/the-movie-db/README.md

-Github Browser Sample with Android Architecture Components
+The Movie DB
 ===========================================================

-This is a sample app that uses Android Architecture Components with Dagger 2.
+This is an Android app that interacts with the TMDB API (http://developers.themoviedb.org/). sample app that uses Android Architecture Components with Dagger 2.

 **NOTE** It is a relatively more complex and complete example so if you are not familiar with [Architecture Components][arch], you are highly recommended to check other examples